top of page

 In Favor of Whole-Group:

-Timothy Shanahan (2024) makes a strong case for whole-group phonics instruction:
+Timothy Shanahan (2024 and 2025) makes a strong case for whole-group phonics instruction:

-✅ Given school time constraints, small groups during Tier 1 can reduce overall instructional time, so any benefits may actually be outweighed by lost time.
+✅ Given school time constraints, small groups during Tier 1 can reduce overall instructional time, so any benefits from a small group context are outweighed by overall lost instructional time (i.e., students may get more tailored instruction in small groups, but they get far less of it).

 Where I Land:

-Mastery-based phonics learning matters, and the idea of accelerating it makes sense if people choose to change their Tier 1 approach.
+Mastery-based phonics learning matters, and the idea of accelerating it makes sense if people choose to change their Tier 1 approach to a small group model, but I would have concerns about that.

-However, given the original reasons why the 90-minute reading block is the standard for Tier 1, small-group Tier 1 instruction creates risks.
+Given all of the original reasons why the whole-group 90-minute reading block is the standard for Tier 1, small-group Tier 1 instruction creates risks.
 It can lead a system back down the old “tracking” route that was popular in the 90s.
-It also adds complexity, and it reduces instructional time if not expertly managed.
+It creates the potential for students to be leveled in ways that never allow them to catch up.
+It also adds unnecessary complexity to teacher planning processes, and it reduces overall instructional time if not expertly managed.

 Whole-group Tier 1 instruction creates consistent and reliable access for students to grade level learning and maximizes instructional time on task.
-For now, I remain in favor of whole-group Tier 1 phonics.
+For these reasons, I remain in favor of whole-group Tier 1 phonics.

 References